zhenging/pols202/notes/09/exam_3_public_opinion_and_political_participation.md

 **Boomerang Effect**(p.195)
 + Candidate who has been consistently ahead in opinion surveys performs more poorly than expected on Election Day.

 5\.
-Describe the two competing perspectives on the importance of public opinion in a democracy and include a discussion on the merits of Walter Lippmann’s 1922 commentary that “The masses are asses” vs arguments for the “public is rational”.
+Describe the two competing perspectives on the importance of public opinion in a democracy and include a discussion on the merits of Walter Lippmann's 1922 commentary that "The masses are asses" vs arguments for the "public is rational".
 Make reference to the importance of publications such as ­ The American Voter and The Rational Public.
 >p.196

 + Ignorant Masses (Walter Lippmann)
 + The Rational Public

 6\.
-Discuss the similarities and differences between Surowiecki’s perspective in The Wisdom of Crowds and the concept of group think.
+Discuss the similarities and differences between Surowiecki's perspective in The Wisdom of Crowds and the concept of group think.
 Discuss situations that might exhibit this. .
 >p.197
 **group think**
 + The tendency among a small group of decision makers to converge on a shared set of views.
 It can limit creative thinking or solutions to policy problems.